hhnnhh/berlin_datascience_lab/README.md

 ![Biased software](/figures/software.png)

-Information about the biased [stations and software](exploration/01_EDA/EDA_important_car_features_biased_stations_software_HB.ipynb), as well as engine size, model, cylinder, trans type and dual exhaust.
+[Biased stations and software](exploration/01_EDA/EDA_important_car_features_biased_stations_software_HB.ipynb), as well as engine size, car model, cylinder, transmission type and dual exhaust were explored to gain information about their potential value for the predictive model.

-With [scatterplots](exploration/01_EDA/EDA_emissions_scatterplot_HB.ipynb) I've been digging deeper into 'E_IDLE_CO2' and 'E_HIGH_CO2', and by removing outlier, I was able to see their distribution.
+With [scatterplots](exploration/01_EDA/EDA_emissions_scatterplot_HB.ipynb) I've been digging deeper into 'E_IDLE_CO2' and 'E_HIGH_CO2'.
+It was necessary to remove some extreme outliers, to see their actual distribution and correlation.

-[Correlations](exploration/01_EDA/EDA_correlations_HB.ipynb) were used to explore the linear connections between car feature and result variable.
+[Correlations](exploration/01_EDA/EDA_correlations_HB.ipynb) were used to explore the connection between various car features and the result variable.
+For the different types of variables different correlations were used (Pearson, pointbiserial, Cramers V), as described [here](https://medium.com/@outside2SDs/an-overview-of-correlation-measures-between-categorical-and-continuous-variables-4c7f85610365).

+## Predictive Model

-## Baseline Model
+### Baseline Model

+Goal of the baseline model was to predict emission results (passing and failing of car) based on *a small selection of static car features* that are provided, to establish a baseline.

 The [baseline model](exploration/02_baseline_model/vanilla_baseline_4_static_car_features.ipynb) (colab) was based on a selection of five car features that we expected to explain test results without actually touching the information of the test itself.